 On Opening Day, the entire ship is available for booking, which means lots of rooms in every category are available.
 As time goes on, the ships fill, prices for any staterooms remaining rise.

-Summer 2018 fares were released four weeks ago (on 2/23/17).
-I’ve been spot checking a number of cruises.
+One month after the Summer 2018 fares were released (on 2/23/17), I checked to see if fares had risen.
 To do this I made up a hypothetical family of four – 2 adults, 2 children ages 7 and 10 years.
-So far, fares for a variety of sailings on three out of the four Disney ships have not increased one penny in the last month.
+The fares for a variety of sailings on three out of the four Disney ships had not increased one penny in that month.
 Not.
 One.
 Penny.
-This means Opening Day prices are still available for most sailings, though room selection has begun to decrease.
+This means Opening Day prices were still available for most sailings for weeks after Opening Day, though room selection has begun to decrease.

-The exception to this trend is that fares for Alaskan sailings in 2018 have begun to rise.
-These fare increases are what my hypothetical family of four would expect to see.
+The exception to this trend is that fares for Alaskan sailings in 2018 began to rise.
+These fare increases are what my hypothetical family of four would expect to see in the month after Opening Day.

 - Deluxe Family Oceanview Stateroom with Verandah – fare increased by $700